marceluda/rp_lock-in_pid/Derivated.md

 ## Harmonic Lock-in+PID HF (for High Frequency)

-This is a copy of the project avove but with a oscillator than goes from 60 Hz to 1 MHz.
+This is a copy of the project above but with an oscillator then goes from 60 Hz to 1 MHz.

 [https://github.com/marceluda/rp_lock-in_pid_h_hf|github code]